How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - Trauma patients, and

-The Psychomotor Exam – In addition to your computer exam (cognitive), paramedic students must also pass a psychomotor exam as well.
+The Psychomotor Exam – In addition to the computer exam (cognitive), paramedic students must also pass a psychomotor exam.
 This exam tests your ability to apply your knowledge in the field.
 During the exam, you’ll be asked to:

 - Size-up a scene